Communio-Templorum/cuneiform-text-corpus/README.md

 JavaScript code ©2017–2021 Samuel B Grundman

 The original texts/stories, in their original language, are in the public domain and I believe the transliterated text would be, too.
-Reagrdless, I contend this project falls fully within the United States' doctrine of transformative fair use.
+Regardless, I contend this project falls fully within the United States' doctrine of transformative fair use.

 Any English translations used in this project are either simple definitions of individual words, were